 - Assess your key brain capacities, including your ability to focus.

 - Train with “deliberate practice”.
 This includes small daily steps of training at least 10 minutes a day for a “30 training days challenge.”
 Be in the moment and train immersively.
 Start with the end in mind!
 That means that you use the training tools as “simulations” to become better at task closure!
 Training is not about going through the motions and infotainment.
 That being said, improving yourself is the greatest fun.

 - Track.
 If you don't measure it you won't manage it.
 Tracking what is working for you will increase your commitment, presence, motivation and confidence to get the new habit neural networks wired together.
 And bringing the habit of focused task closure into your daily life.

 The path to building a new habit can be daunting.
 This is why 80 percent of those who set out to change something, ultimately fail.
 However, by understanding your strengths and weaknesses and training yourself to be in the moment, you will be increasingly able to tune in to process both the conscious spoken details and the non-conscious, non-verbal cues to stay focused and increase task closure.

-Join the 20% who succeed in generating a sustainable new habit.
-And master your focus for all tasks at work.
-To learn more about improving focus and the Focus Pathway, register for our webinar on September 4th!
+Join the 20% who succeed in generating a sustainable new habit and master your focus for all tasks at work.
+To learn more about improving focus and the Focus Pathway, register for our webinar replay!